 Wealthfront also offers the Path Financial Plan feature.
-Path is an innovative way to experience financial planning so you can prepare for a better financial future.
+Path is an innovative way to experience financial planning to prepare for a better financial future.
 It’s easy to use and will only take five minutes to set up.

-After signing up, Path will give you an estimate on how much money you should be saving today to achieve your retirement or financial goals.
-This is the first fully mobile financial planning experience and is a great addition to the plethora of accounts and services that Wealthfront offers.
+After signing up, Path will estimate how much money you should be saving today to achieve your retirement or financial goals.
+This is the first fully-mobile financial planning experience and is a great addition to the plethora of accounts and services that Wealthfront offers.

 The 529 College Savings Plan makes it easier for parents to open and manage a college savings account for a 0.43% to 0.46% fee, which will vary on the investment expense ratio.
 The first $5,000 will be managed for free.

 Wealthfront also offers the Portfolio Line of Credit if you need to borrow money for an unexpected expense.
 This service is available for taxable accounts of $25,000 or more.
 Portfolio Line of Credit will allow you to borrow up to 30% of your account’s value without upsetting your investment strategy.
 The best part is that you can easily get the cash you need in just one business day.
 Rates are between 2.40% – 3.65% depending on your account size.

 Suitability for Different Investment Budgets